 - Depends on Market Conditions – Works best in trending markets, not in sideways movements.

-- Requires Confirmation – This should be used with other indicators for better accuracy.
+- Requires Confirmation – Use with other indicators for greater accuracy.

 Conclusion